Hey folks, I’m releasing this chapter a few hours early. We’ve finally reached the action! Hold onto your seat-belts.

 “I’m sure,” she insisted.
 As if on cue, her cell phone began to vibrate.
 She shot her underling a smirk before accepting the call.

-“Rebecca, I don’t know what the hell is going on across the bay, but it’s the wild west over there!
-There’s shootouts all over putting almost two hundred thousand people at risk, and Gilda doesn’t have the manpower to stop it.
+“Rebecca, it’s the wild west across the bay!
+Those shootouts are putting almost two hundred thousand people at risk, and Gilda doesn’t have the manpower to stop it.
 Please, we need your help, we can’t wait for governor to send in the National Guard!”

 “We’re already on it sir.
 We weren’t going to idly stand by and let civilians be killed in the crossfire.”